 The Australian 2 oz.
 Silver Florin is available to Birch Gold Group customers only.
 Choose between home delivery or placement within a Precious Metals IRA.

-Birch Gold’s selection of gold bars and rounds rotates over time.
-To learn more about them, and to see what we currently have on offer, please call us at (800) 355-2116.
+Please note, Birch Gold’s selection of products rotates over time.
+To learn more about Australian silver florins, their availability and current pricing, please call us at (800) 355-2116.

 “Advance Australia” refers to the national anthem of the nation, Advance Australia Fair.
 The original 1879 lyrics included interesting lines describing the relationship between Australia and England: